EliAndrewC/l7r/setting/l7r.md

 As an example, let's consider the Ryusei domain of the Mirumoto family of the Dragon clan.
 The Ryusei domain is a roughly-average-sized House with a population of about 4,200 samurai out of a total of 210,000 humans (remember that the median domain has 5,000 samurai out of 250,000 humans, so this is a fairly typical domain).

-The Ryusei House Chancellery is comprised of representatives from its six largest lineages, which collectively make up almost 90% of the domain.
+The Ryusei House Chancellery is composed of representatives from its six largest lineages, which collectively make up almost 90% of the domain.
 The ruling lineage (i.e. the daimyo's lineage) is the Ryusei lineage, and it and the others are listed below:

 | Lineage | Chancellor | Governors and Magistrates | Ministry Officials | % of Domain |
 | --- | --- | --- | --- | --- |